Skip to main content

 Intervention

-READY for WAGES, developed through a previous IES grant, is based on a cognitive-behavioral framework that targets four workplace skills: (a) self-regulation, (b) teamwork, (c) communication, and (d) problem solving.
+READY for WAGES is based on a cognitive-behavioral framework that targets four workplace skills: (1) self-regulation, (2) teamwork, 3) communication, and (4) problem solving.
 The curriculum consists of 14 interactive lessons that can be implemented across a 9-week term.
-Lessons focus on how to "maintain" employment as opposed to "how to get the job" and help youth decide when to disclose, or not to disclose, their involvement in the juvenile justice system to employers.
+Lessons focus on how to maintain employment as opposed to how to get the job and help youth decide when to disclose, or not to disclose, their involvement in the juvenile justice system to employers.
 Intervention teachers receive professional development and coaching to deliver the intervention.

 Research design and methods

-This project will test the efficacy of the READY for WAGES intervention using a cluster randomized trial that nests students within class periods (the unit of analysis) and facilities.
-Proximal outcomes will be measured upon completion of the class and potential moderators and mediators will be explored in analyses at the student and class level.
-Training and implementation data will be collected using surveys and interviews, and participating teachers and students will provide social validity data.
-The distal outcome, community engagement, will be measured after the youth exit the facilities.
+This project tested the efficacy of the READY for WAGES intervention using a cluster randomized trial that nested students within class periods (the unit of analysis) and facilities.
+Proximal outcomes were measured upon completion of the class and potential moderators and mediators were explored in analyses at the student and class level.
+Training and implementation data were collected using surveys and interviews, and participating teachers and students provided social validity data.
+The distal outcome, community engagement, was measured after the youth exited the facilities.
+Interviews were conducted with participating teachers to gather feedback on perceived benefits of the curriculum, challenges of the curriculum, and barriers to implementation.

 Control condition

-In the business-as-usual control condition, teachers will continue to teach their students as they normally do using typical curricula for the assigned content of the course in the classes offered in the juvenile justice facility.
+In the control condition, teachers continued their business-as-usual instruction using typical curricula for the assigned content of the course.

 Key measures